NikkiBytes/NIBL/README_singularity.md

           $ sinteractive

       Here is the main template of running the singularity shell.
-See how we use the '-B' flag to bind our data directory to the containers directory.
+See how we use the '-B' flag to bind our data directory to the containers directory.<br>
       Without this we will not have access to our directories.
-Note that the container directory has been defined during the containers development and is unique for each container.
+Note that the container directory has been defined during the containers development and <br>
+      is unique for each container.

           $ singularity shell -B {our_directory}:{container_directory} {image}